About the Smart Transport Dragons` Den

-The Smart Transport Dragons Den provides up to four up and coming start-ups the opportunity to pitch their product to the entire public transport sector.
+The Smart Transport Dragons' Den provides up-and-coming start-ups the opportunity to pitch their product to the entire public transport sector.
 This is the opportunity to showcase their work to a qualified audience of senior transport operators and technology companies.

-This is an exciting, energetic format for showcasing each start-ups product to an audience of industry thought leaders.
+This is an exciting, energetic format for showcasing each start-up's product to an audience of industry thought leaders.
 Not only will they be able to hear questions and feedback from the industry but they are also in an arena which enables them to directly answer these.
-Therefore it is a fantastic opportunity to ‘test the water’ with their product and stir up some early buyer interest.
+Therefore it is a fantastic opportunity to ‘test the waters’and stir up some early buyer interest.

 Though there is no cash prize or guaranteed funding for the winner, previous contestants at our sister events have gone on to receive investment from buyers and venture capitalists present at the event.

 Our winner will be included in our post event report, receive a dedicated announcement on our website and email campaign - and of course the opportunity to impress future partners or investors.

 Our criteria for start-ups is that they must be under a £1million in revenue, 24 months or younger and new to the event.

 Alchera provides absolute, real-time data on vehicle and pedestrian counts and movements around cities and major infrastructure.
 We use an AI-powered software platform to do this at lower cost, larger scale and with greater reliability than current solutions.

 There is an unmet demand for real-time mobility data of over £6bn per year.
 Sensor technologies capable of providing this information exist today and there is an increasing range and volume of data sources around a city.
 However, existing sources are fragmented and siloed; most potential users do not have access to these, nor can they justify the cost of bespoke new installations to generate accurate, granular data at scale.